 Pamela Lang

-Most of the past 13 years, my career has been split between remote sales roles and independent study.
+I've worked remotely for 13 years.
+In the past three, my career has split between remote sales roles and independent study.
 The essence has stayed the same: system-organized, setting up operating procedures, now with AI to build powerful tools for the teams doing the work.

 Listen to this page 0:00